 Even after the music ended, I continued twirling in front of all the people.
 My mother scurried on to the stage to drag me away so the next act could begin.

 Since then, it's been a tug of war trying to get me off the stage.
-I've been performing with King Bee for the past 5.5 years and the guys have become like family to me.
+One of the founding members, I've been performing with King Bee for the past 18 years and the guys have become like family to me.

 What I'm thankful for: my health, my friends, my family, the internet, my passport and my freedom to travel, my cat, Red Bull, Tequila, chocolate, my Canon 20D, my computer, an over-active imagination, a healthy sense of humor, and the opportunity to have music in my life on a daily basis.